mjj209/cf-for-k8s/docs/deploy.md

    ```

-   1. Open the file and change the `system_domain` and `app_domain` to your desired domain address
+   1. Open the file and change the `system_domain` and `app_domain` to your desired domain address.
    1. Generate certificates for the above domains and paste them in `crt`, `key`, `ca` values
-      - your certificates must include a subject alternative name entry for the internal `*.cf-system.svc.cluster.local` domain in addition to your chosen external domain
+      - **IMPORTANT** Your certificates must include a subject alternative name entry for the internal `*.cf-system.svc.cluster.local` domain in addition to your chosen external domain.

    1. To enable Cloud Native buildpacks feature, configure access to an external registry in `cf-values.yml`: